swiftlang/swift-package-manager/README.md

 ## Technical Overview

-A thorough guide to Swift and the Package Manager is available [at swift.org](https://swift.org/package-manager/).
+A thorough guide to Swift and Taylor is available [at swift.org](https://swift.org/package-manager/).
 The following is technical documentation, describing the basic concepts that motivate the functionality of the Swift Package Manager.